kevinam99/capturing-images-from-webcam-using-opencv-python/README.md

 5. If you want to quit, just press 'q'.
 6. After hitting 's' to save the picture,you will get a view of the saved image which will automatically close in 1.6s and a new image file will be created in the same directory as that of the program.
 The image will be saved as saved_image.jpg
 7. The file saved_image is furthered converted to grayscale and then resized to 28x28 size for further use in relevant programs, for example, machine learning, which was my primary requirement of creating this file.
-8. Do not exit the program by stopping the command.
-This won't turn off the camera.
-If you do this, close the terminal to stop the camera from running.